3 Steps to Help Your Customer Adopt the Change of Your Project

 2. List the Steps currently being done for that process or do an as-is process modelling swim-lane diagram.
 If you are not familiar with these, they are covered in the workshop.

-3. List the Steps for how the process steps are going to be accomplished after the project is done.
+3. List the Steps for how the process steps are going to be accomplished after the project is done, the to-be model.
 List any templates or other documents that are also changing.

-4. List the roles, and people, if that helps, that are impacted and describe the differences between the old and new way, and how each change is going to be explained or what training is going to be provided to the user community, so they understand how to move from the old way of operating to the new way.
+4. Now examine the gaps and what’s new.
+List the roles, and people, if that helps, that are impacted and describe the differences between the old and new way, and how each change is going to be explained or what training is going to be provided to the user community, so they understand how to move from the old way of operating to the new way.

 It is important to also consider timing.
 Is the change experienced all on one day?
 Or does it start when something new enters the process, but the old way is used for anything currently in the middle of the process?
 Is the change phased in or all at once?